formatBCE/Koala-Satellite/README.md

 An example automation to illustrate the use of the encoder pushbutton is included, see: "example ha automation.yaml"  The events are 'single_press', 'double_press' 'triple_press' and 'long_press'

 the esphome config for the d1 mini is provided as: 'encoder.yaml'
+change the wifi ssid and media player name.
 The wiring is straightforward:

 Vbus - 5V